Addiction medications save lives. Get the facts about how they work, and learn how to advocate for MAT access for yourself or a loved one.

 Medications for opioid use disorder treatment: quick facts for patients

 - Uses & effects: Taken orally once daily.
-Reduces cravings + withdrawal symptoms.
-Most often used for patients who have a greater dependence on opioids.
+Reduces cravings and withdrawal symptoms.
+Most often used for patients who have a more severe opioid addiction.

 - Advantages/Disadvantages: Highly effective, good results for patients using methadone as directed.
 But, patients must report to a methadone clinic every day to receive their medication.